-Drug and alcohol abuse—in particular, the nationwide opioid epidemic—has ravaged the lives of countless Louisiana residents.
-Without effective treatment, substance abuse can cause lasting physical and mental harm, declining quality of life, difficulty maintaining employment and issues within relationships.
+Drug and alcohol use—in particular, the nationwide opioid epidemic—has ravaged the lives of countless Louisiana residents.
+Without effective treatment, substance use can cause lasting physical and mental harm, declining quality of life, difficulty maintaining employment and issues within relationships.

 Fortunately, Louisiana addiction treatment can help a person heal from addiction and build a meaningful life in sobriety.